School of Medicine

 Master's degree in Medical Immunology, Tehran University, Tehran, Iran (2010)

-Ph.D. in Biology-Cancer Immunology, University of North Carolina at Charlotte, NC, USA (2019)
+Ph.D. degree in Biology - Cancer Immunology, University of North Carolina at Charlotte, NC, USA (2019)

 Assistant Professor of Radiation Oncology